OpenTaho/taho/README.md

 6. Blocks are in sorted order
 7. Nested blocks are after attributes

+## Problems

+This tool is still in early development and as such we have a few problems that we know about as well as many problems that we don't yet know about.
+The tool rewrites all Terraform files in a given directory and works well for most Terraform syntax with the following exceptions.

+1. File header comments may be lost.
+2. Comments prior to a block but with a line of whitespace between the comment and the block may be lost or moved.
+3. Comments using `//` or `/*` may be mishandled and/or may crash the program.

+When you run this tool it is possible that your terraform files will be altered in ways that introduce errors and as such please make sure you are under version control prior to running the tool.
+After you run the tool make sure to test and review the project.

 ## Install with Go

 The tool can installed using Go.